Lucas-Barrios/stakeholders-and-real-world-scope/README.md

 ### Security & Secrets Handling

-During development, a `.env` file and Hugging Face repository secrets were used — reasonable for a prototype.
+During development, a `.env` file and Hugging Face repository secrets were used, reasonable for a prototype.

 **For production:**
 - Secrets manager (AWS Secrets Manager or HashiCorp Vault)